-Please understand that this is the alternative view, and is based on my experience of being PMP certified for more than a decade.
-No doubt that PMP is the gold standard of Project Management and this video gives you a different perspective.
+Please understand that this is the alternative view based on my experience of being PMP certified for over a decade.
+However, no doubt that PMP is the gold standard of Project Management, and this article gives you a different perspective.

-First con is the amount of effort which you need to invest in preparation for the exam.
-PMP exam is based on PMBOK and requires a lot of mugging up, your real-world experience can help a bit but still, you need to memorize a lot of information to pass the MCQ which will require a good amount of time to prepare.
+The first con is the amount of effort you need to invest in preparing for the exam.
+The PMP exam is based on PMBOK and requires a lot of mugging up, your real-world experience can help a bit but still, you need to memorize a lot of information to pass the MCQ which will require a good amount of time to prepare.

-For clearing PMP one may spend several weeks to several months in the preparation.
-Many people sacrifice family time and some of them do take the preparation to work as well, impacting both personal and professional life.
+For clearing PMP, one may spend several weeks to several months preparing.
+As a result, many people sacrifice family time, and some take the preparation to work, impacting both personal and professional life.

-So, If you can’t commit to the hard work and spending the time for preparation it’s better to avoid it.
+So, If you can’t commit to the hard work and spend time for preparation, it’s better to avoid it.

-PMP exam is costly and you need to spend a good amount of money on the certification exam, training, books, and other materials.
-Let’s look at the cost in detail
+The PMP exam is costly, and you need to spend a good amount of money on the certification exam, training, books, and other materials.
+Let’s look at the cost in detail:

 First is the certification exam cost.
-Taking the PMP exam by joining PMI membership is cheaper by 11 $ and no wonder everyone does that but it costs 544 $ which includes PMP® Certification Exam fee of 405 $ with PMI® Membership of 139 $ for a year.
+Taking the PMP exam by joining a PMI membership is cheaper by $11; no wonder everyone does that, but it costs $544, including the PMP® Certification Exam fee of $405 with a PMI® Membership of $139 for a year.

-Next is the training cost which usually varies depending on the location from which you are.
-Attending the training will cut your pocket between 200$ to 3500$ depending on the location and the type of training which you choose.
+Next is the training cost, which usually varies depending on the location from which you are.
+Attending the training will cut your pocket between $200 to $3,500 depending on the location and the type of training you choose.

-Next is the book’s cost and the exam simulation cost which will cost you somewhere around a hundred to 200 dollars depending on the type of content which you choose.
+Next are the book’s and exam simulation costs, which will cost you around $100 to $200, depending on your chosen content.

-So the total cost which you spend for the PMP exam preparation and certification comes in between $1,000 to 4000 dollars.
+So the total cost you spend for the PMP exam preparation and certification comes in between $1,000 to $4,000.

-There are some other costs which people overlook.
+There are some other costs that people overlook.

-PMP exam rescheduling fee is 70$, So be sure on the date when you want to take the exam Else you will end up spending 70 additional dollars.
+The PMP exam rescheduling fee is 70$, So be sure when you want to take the exam, Else you will end up spending 70 additional dollars.

-If your company financially supports this type of professional development and is paying the bill, as well as giving you time to study and take the exam, my advice is to highly consider it.
+Suppose your company financially supports this type of professional development and is paying the bill and giving you time to study and take the exam.
+In that case, my advice is to consider it.

 But if you are sponsoring yourself, you need to be prepared to spend such a hefty amount for a certification.

-Some of the people who are preparing for the exam might be thinking that after doing such kind of hard work and spending a bomb on a certification you are done and this was a one-time activity and you hold the certification forever but the reality is far away.
+Some of the people preparing for the exam might think that after doing such hard work and spending a bomb on a certification, you are done, and this was a one-time activity.
+You hold the certification forever, but the reality is far away.

-So, Every 3 years 60 PDU’s are required to be accumulated and you can gain PDU’s by self-learning, attending training from PMI partner institutes, and some other ways as well.
+So, Every 3 years, 60 PDUs are required to be accumulated, and you can gain PDUs by self-learning, attending training from PMI partner institutes, and other ways.

-So, you need to spend money and effort to maintain your credentials which is a recurring exercise.
+So, you need to spend money and effort to maintain your credentials which is a regular exercise.

 So if this bothers you a lot, don’t go for PMP.

-So, Passing doesn’t guarantee a job and Not many companies will give a higher weightage to PMP vs others.
+So, Passing doesn’t guarantee a job, and only a few companies will give a higher weightage to PMP vs. others.

-If you think that clearing PMP will make you eligible to get a hike or promotion, there is no certainty to it.
-While few organizations may consider it but others don’t see it as a direct benefit towards the company and is considered as personal development only.
+If you think clearing PMP will make you eligible for a hike or promotion, there is no certainty about it.
+While few organizations may consider it but others don’t see it as a direct benefit to the company and is considered as personal development only.

-Some of the PMP professionals have encountered strange interviews where the panel has asked basic definition level PMBOK based questions.
-How many of you remember specifics which you have learnt at the time of PMP preparation.
+Some PMP professionals have encountered strange interviews where the panel has asked basic definition level PMBOK-based questions.
+How many of you remember specifics that you have learned at the time of PMP preparation.

-SO you need to revise PMBOK if you are anticipating any interviewer may go in PMBOK details.
+So you need to revise PMBOK if you are anticipating any interviewer may go into PMBOK details.

-Passing doesn’t guarantee that you are the great project manager out there and doesn’t really display that you have real knowledge.
-PMP can’t transform a bad project manager to a good one or a good project manager to a better project manager.
+Passing doesn’t guarantee that you are a great project manager out there and doesn’t really display that you have actual knowledge.
+PMP can’t transform a bad project manager into a good one or a good project manager into a better project manager.

-Holding a certificate should not obscure the fact that real-life experience is by far more valuable than any certificate and cannot be replaced by it.
-A true project management professional is a person with a great project management experience and track record of successfully implemented projects – not a person with a certificate.
+Holding a certificate should not obscure that real-life experience is far more valuable than any certificate and cannot be replaced by it.
+A proper project management professional is a person with excellent experience and a track record of successfully implementing projects, not someone with a certificate.

-What kind of industry do you currently work in and in the future where do you want to work?
+What kind of industry do you currently work in, and where do you want to work in the future?

-If you’re working at new-age startups and tech organizations, don’t bother as the methodology that the PMP teaches isn’t relevant in these types of organizations, and the PMP certification would likely not benefit you in this environment.
+If you’re working at new-age startups and tech organizations, don’t bother.
+The methodology that the PMP teaches isn’t relevant in these organizations, and the PMP certification would likely not benefit you in this environment.

-For newer and smaller tech companies, I would recommend an Agile related certification instead of PMP, as this methodology is more prevalent in tech and software development.
+I recommend an Agile-related certification instead of PMP for newer and smaller tech companies, as this methodology is more prevalent in tech and software development.

 PMP or any other certification will take a back seat in front of real-world experience for any organization.
 If you are from other countries that prefer prince2 or CompTIA over PMP then better avoid PMP.